vivek-venkat/ALE_Smaalk/README.md

 Assembly Language Emulator (ALE) built in SmallTalk

-Simulate a rudimentary assembler using the following hardward specifications.
+Simulate a rudimentary assembler using the following hardware specifications.

 The computer hardware consists of the following components:
 1. Data memory.
 An 8-bit, byte-addressable memory (RAM) for data.